cabforum/smime/SBR.md

 The CA SHALL NOT delegate the verification of mailbox authorization or control.

-**Note:** Mailbox Fields MAY be listed in Subscriber Certificates using `rfc822Name` or `otherNames` of `type id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension, or in Subordinate CA Certificates via `rfc822Name` in permittedSubtrees within the `nameConstraints` extension.

 The CA's CP and/or CPS SHALL specify the procedures that the CA employs to perform this verification.
 CAs SHALL maintain a record of which validation method, including the relevant version number from the TLS Baseline Requirements or S/MIME Baseline Requirements, used to validate every domain or email address in issued Certificates.

 Completed validations of Applicant authority MAY be valid for the issuance of multiple Certificates over time.
 In all cases, the validation SHALL have been initiated within the time period specified in the relevant requirement (such as [Section 4.2.1](#421-performing-identification-and-authentication-functions)) prior to Certificate issuance.

+**Note:** Mailbox Fields MAY be listed in Subscriber Certificates using `rfc822Name` or `otherNames` of `type id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension.
+Mailbox Fields MAY be listed in Subordinate CA Certificates via `rfc822Name` in permittedSubtrees within the `nameConstraints` extension.

 #### 3.2.2.1 Validating authority over mailbox via domain